 Read on to learn more about the technique and how long you should practice it.

 Swaddling is a way to securely wrap your baby in a blanket with only their head sticking out of the top.
-Arms and legs are comfortably resting inside the blanket.
-Here’s how to swaddle.
+Their arms and legs are comfortably resting inside the blanket.

 - Start with a square blanket.
 Spread the blanket out flat and fold one corner slightly inside.

-- Place the baby face up with their head above of the corner you folded inside.
+- Place baby face up with their head above of the corner you folded inside.

 - Fold or twist the bottom of the blanket up, leaving enough room for baby’s legs to move around.
 Then gently tuck it under one side.